konveyor/tackle2-ui/README.md

 Note: We need to enable the dashboard, ingress and olm addons.
 The dashboard addon installs the dashboard service that exposes the Kubernetes objects in a user interface.
 The ingress addon allows us to create Ingress CRs to expose the Tackle UI and Tackle Hub API.
 The olm addon allows us to use an operator to deploy Tackle.

-### Installing Tackle resources
+### Installing Konveyor/Tackle2 operator

-Create a `konveyor-tackle` namespace and other supporting tackle resources including the tackle CRD.
+Use the yaml provided by the tackle2-operator to setup the `konveyor-tackle` namespace, operator, and operator subscription pointing at the latest development versions:

 ```sh
 $ kubectl apply -f https://raw.githubusercontent.com/konveyor/tackle2-operator/main/tackle-k8s.yaml
 ```

-Deploy the tackle CR:
+Once the operator is installed, the tackle operator needs to be deployed:

 Note: The below command will fail if the Tackle CRD is not yet established.
 This may take some time.